benanhalt/con.cor.dance/content/specify6-to-git.md

    > authors.txt
 ```

-In the resulting `authors.txt` file, each user name should have its
+In the resulting `authors.txt` file each user name will need to have
-corresponding email addresses added.
-In the case of Specify, there
+its corresponding email addresses added.
+In the case of Specify there
 were several authors listed multiple times under different user
 names.
 This means that same email was sometimes added on multiple
 lines.
-I.e. the mapping need not be injective.
+The mapping need not be injective.

 The effort to define the mapping is worthwhile, particularly when the
 resulting repository will be pushed GitHub.
 Having the real email